-Singapore’s extraterritorial jurisdiction is critical in tackling global challenges like terrorism, drug trafficking, corruption, and cybersecurity threats.
-In this blog, we will learn the definition of extraterritorial jurisdiction and its implications in international law and examine specific laws in Singapore that extend this jurisdiction.
+Singapore’s extraterritorial jurisdiction is critical to addressing global challenges such as terrorism, drug trafficking, corruption, and cybersecurity threats.
+In this blog, we will define extraterritorial jurisdiction and its implications in international law, and examine specific Singapore laws that extend this jurisdiction.

 Additionally, we will discuss various offences recognised under Singaporean law that fall within this framework, providing a comprehensive overview of how Singapore navigates its legal responsibilities on the global stage.